-The information below is summarized to show the total net change in cash for the years ended June 30, 2021 and 2020.
-As part of the detailed statement on pages 13-14, a reconciliation is provided to show how Operating Loss, as shown on the Statement of Revenues, Expenses and Changes in Net Position, is related to the net cash generated or consumed by operations.
+The information below is summarized to show the total net change in cash for the year ended June 30, 2022.
+As part of the detailed statement on pages 14-15, a reconciliation is provided to show how Operating Loss, as shown on the Statement of Revenues, Expenses and Changes in Net Position, is related to the net cash generated or consumed by operations.
 The difference occurs because of the use of accrual accounting to report Operating Loss.
 Operating Loss for the year will reflect revenues earned, but not collected in cash as of the end of the year and will not include cash received that will be recognized as income in a future period as it is earned.
 Operating Loss will also reflect expenses incurred, but not paid as of the end of the year and will not include cash paid in advance for expenses that properly belong to future periods.
 The most common example of this is the purchase of capital assets, in which the cash used to purchase equipment is reflected in the Statement of Cash Flows in the year of purchase, but the operating expense for the use of the equipment is recognized by allocating a portion of that original cost as "depreciation expense" to each year's Operating Expense over the future periods benefited.
 Thus, Operating Loss may be more or less than Net Cash Provided by Operating Activities.

 The Statement is helpful to readers because it shows the Station's ability to generate cash required for its operations and payment of obligations in a timely fashion.
 It also provides information as to the decisions made by management as to the use of cash available.
-The increase in cash during 2021 reflects the receipts from operating grants.
-Summarized Statements of Cash Flows for the years ended June 30, 2021 and 2020, are as follows:
+The decrease in cash during 2022 reflects the receipts from operating grants.
+The decrease in cash used in operating activities is due to an increase in operating expenses.
+The decrease in capital and related financing activities is due to an increase in capital assets purchased.
+Summarized Statements of Cash Flows are as follows:

-2021 2020
+2022 2021

 CASH PROVIDED BY (USED IN):

-Operating activities \$ 685,722 \$ 1,582,561
+Operating activities \$ (782,484) \$ 685,722

-Capital and related financing activities 43,851 (237,288)
+Capital and related financing activities (460,886) 43,851

-Investing activities 329 3
+Investing activities 302 329

-NET INCREASE IN CASH 729,902 1,345,276
+NET INCREASE (DECREASE) IN CASH (1,243,068) 729,902

-CASH, BEGINNING OF YEAR 2,425,417 1,080,141
+CASH, BEGINNING OF YEAR 3,155,319 2,425,417

-CASH, END OF YEAR \$ 3,155,319 \$ 2,425,417
+CASH, END OF YEAR \$ 1,912,251 \$ 3,155,319